wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 > WAMP *itself* only uses the above types, e.g. it does not use the JSON data types `number` (non-integer) and `null`.
 The *application payloads* transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization format supports.
 >

+- Q: Can this lead to problems where an app payload uses a feature of one serialization format, and this needs to be routed to a client using a different serialization format which lacks this feature?

+There is no required serialization or set of serializations for WAMP implementations.
+Routers may implement more than one serialization, enabling components using different kinds of serializations to connect to each other.

+- Q: We're defining two bindings - does this mean that this is the full set which is WAMP-spec-compliant, or can implementers add serializations here?

 WAMP defines two bindings for message *serialization*:

 1. JSON